top of page

 Tango

 A trip to Argentina and Uruguay is not complete if one does not have some experience of tango.
 Tango is the national dance of both Argentina and Uruguay and is naturally a UNESCO ICH.
 One will find people honing their skills everywhere in piazzas or street spaces, called milonga or some people will just start dancing in a restaurant when their feelings arrive!
-We witnesssed a few in Colonia del Sacramento along the Plaza Mayor.
+We witnesssed a few in Colonia del Sacramento around Plaza Mayor.

 Eat and Drink

 We went back to Buenos Aires and we tried the Argentine Experience.
-It is not a dinner but really an experience in which Argentinian slangs, gestures and culture are shared.
+It is not exactly a dinner but really an experience in which Argentinian slangs, gestures and culture are shared.
 We were also shared the way Argentinian steak is ordered in Spanish and prepared.
 Patrons are also taught how to make an empanada (Spanish dumpling or pie).
 Full of fun and enjoyment!

 Argentine Experience